Compressed Hypothesis Testing: To Mix or Not to Mix?: Mathematical Models

 which is a function of $n$ random variables, where $1\leq j \leq m$.
-Note that the random variable $X_i^j$ follow the same distribution as the random variable $X_i$.
+Note that the random variable $X_i^j$ follows the probability distribution $f_1(\cdot)$ or $f_2(\cdot)$ depending on whether $i \in \cK$ or not, which is the same distribution as the random variable $X_i$.
+Our goal in this paper is to determine $\cK$ by identifying those $k$ anomalous random variables with as few measurements as possible.
 We assume that the realizations at different time slots are mutually independent.
-Although our results can be extended to nonlinear observations, in this paper, we specifically consider the case when the functions $g^j$'s are \emph{linear} due to its simplicity and its wide range of applications.
-When the functions $g^j$'s are linear, the $j$-th measurement is stated as follows:
+Additionally, although our results can be extended to nonlinear observations, in this paper, we specifically consider the case when the functions $g^j(\cdot)$'s are \emph{linear} due to its simplicity and its wide range of applications including network tomography \cite{TseLink} and cognitive radio \cite{LaiCognitive}.
+Especially, the network tomography problem is a good example of the considered linear measurement model, where the goal of the problem is figuring out congested links in a communication network by sending packets through probing paths that are composed of connected links.
+The communication delay through a probing path is naturally a linear combination of the random variables representing the delays of that packet traveling through corresponding links.

+Throughout this paper, when the measurements through functions $g^{j}$'s are taken, the decoder knows the functions $g^{j}$'s.
+In particular, when the functions are linear functions, the decoder knows the coefficients of these linear functions or the matrices $A$ as discussed later in this paper.